 The good news is that they are one of the few tang species that have been raised in captivity.
 They are also one of the smallest tangs available (a bit larger than the Tomini Tang) and require ~90-gallons of swimming space, at a minimum.

 Another cleverly named and gorgeous tang species is the Purple tang, a close cousin to the Yellow listed above.
 Zebrasoma xanthurum is the Latin genus and species.
-They are very attractive, have similar care needs as the rest of the surgeonfishes here, and are in the upper-middle-range in terms of cost.
+They are one of the most colourful saltwater fish on this list, have similar care needs as the rest of the surgeonfishes here, and are in the upper-middle-range in terms of cost.

 The sailfin tang is known for its beautiful and complex color patterns and its large dorsal fin.